dridi/cashpack/man/hpack_alloc.3.rst

 the ``hpack_encode()`` function.

-The ``hpack_limit()`` function allows an encoder to limit to *max* the size of the dynamic table for *hpack* below the maximum decided by the peer decoder.
+The ``hpack_limit()`` function allows an encoder to limit to *max* the size of the dynamic table for *hpackp* below the maximum decided by the peer decoder.
 The limit is then sent as a table update when the next header list is encoded, and overrides any subsequent calls to ``hpack_resize()``.
 Once applied, the limit doesn't need to be reapplied every time the decoder decides to change